andersongenomicslab/andersongenomicslab.github.io/misc/_posts/2010-01-04-Core_Values.md

 * Open communication
 * Research integrity
 * Collaboration
+* Prioritization of health and safety

 These core values are in place to support a lab environment where we produce innovative and reproducible science while facilitating the career advancement of all lab members.

+# Racism of any kind directed at any person will not be tolerated

 ___